 Reliable behavior matters more than calendar time.
 If the animal cannot follow basic cues once the environment changes, moving forward just because the month changed is how families talk themselves past a warning sign.

-- Confirm the documents: Check the exact paperwork the school, clinic, hospital, facility, airline, or housing office wants before the first entry.
+- Confirm the actual approval: Check the exact forms the school, clinic, hospital, facility, airline, or housing office wants for that place.

-- Review before expanding: Look at behavior, safety, and match before you widen access.
+- Review before expanding: Look at behavior, injury risk, participant response, and caregiver follow-through before widening access.

-A structured first visit keeps everyone safer because it removes guesswork from the worst moment.
-Before the animal enters the room, everyone should know who can stop the session, which signs mean pause now, and where the teen and animal will go if things start to unravel.
+A structured first visit protects the participant and the animal by taking guesswork out of the worst moment.
+Before the animal enters the room, everyone should know who can stop the session.
+They should also know which signs mean pause now and where the participant and animal will go if the visit starts to unravel.

 - Name who can stop the visit: Decide who has the authority to end the session.